 This feel-good chocolate type is an impeccable choice for eating on its own.
 Some people also use it for baking, namely in making cookies, brownies, and pancakes.

 However, milk chocolate isn’t really the best for baking and melting as it’s prone to overheating.
 Plus, it can sometimes sweeten the dessert’s flavor a little bit too much.
-Thus many prefer to mix it with dark chocolate for a more balanced taste.
+Therefore, many prefer to mix it with dark chocolate for a more balanced taste.

 10. White Chocolate